awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    1. Update your cluster with the following AWS CLI command\.
 Substitute your cluster name and desired Kubernetes minor version\.
 **Important**
-Kubernetes version 1\.11 and earlier are no longer supported on Amazon EKS\.
-You can no longer create new 1\.11 clusters, and all existing Amazon EKS clusters running Kubernetes version 1\.11 will eventually be automatically updated to the latest available platform version of Kubernetes version 1\.12\.
+Kubernetes version 1\.12 is now deprecated on Amazon EKS\.
+On **May 11th, 2020**, Kubernetes version 1\.12 will no longer be supported on Amazon EKS\.
+On this date, you will no longer be able to create new 1\.12 clusters, and all existing Amazon EKS clusters running Kubernetes version 1\.12 will eventually be automatically updated to version 1\.13\.
+We recommend that you update any 1\.12 clusters to version 1\.13 or later in order to avoid service interruption\.
 For more information, see [Amazon EKS Version Deprecation](kubernetes-versions.md#version-deprecation)\.
-Please update any 1\.11 clusters to version 1\.12 or later in order to avoid service interruption\.
-For more information, see [Updating an Amazon EKS Cluster Kubernetes Version](#update-cluster)\.
 Kubernetes API versions available through Amazon EKS are officially supported by AWS, until we remove the ability to create clusters using that version\.
 This is true even if upstream Kubernetes is no longer supporting a version available on Amazon EKS\.
 We backport security fixes that are applicable to the Kubernetes versions supported on Amazon EKS\.
 Existing clusters are always supported, and Amazon EKS will automatically update your cluster to a supported version if you have not done so manually by the version end of life date\.
 **Important**
 Because Amazon EKS runs a highly available control plane, you must update only one minor version at a time\.
 See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this requirement\.
-Therefore, if your current version is 1\.12 and you want to upgrade to 1\.14, you must first upgrade your cluster to 1\.13 and then upgrade it from 1\.13 to 1\.14\.
-If you try to update directly from 1\.12 to 1\.14, the update version command throws an error\.
+Therefore, if your current version is 1\.13 and you want to upgrade to 1\.15, you must first upgrade your cluster to 1\.14 and then upgrade it from 1\.14 to 1\.15\.
+If you try to update directly from 1\.13 to 1\.15, the update version command throws an error\.

       ```
-      aws eks --region region-code update-cluster-version --name prod --kubernetes-version 1.14
+      aws eks --region region-code update-cluster-version --name prod --kubernetes-version 1.15
       ```

       Output: